Frequently Asked Questions for Internship Applicants

 I’ve heard about the “anti-homosexuality” bill.
 Will it affect me?

 In December 2013, the Ugandan parliament passed a bill implementing strict punishments for gays and lesbians in Uganda that is more punitive than previous laws.
+This was repealed in late 2014, but lawmakers are pushing a new version of hte bill.
 Uganda Village Project has a non-discrimination policy that prohibits discrimination or harassment against any person or group for any reason—including sexual or affectional orientation.
 Anyone identifying as LGBTQ or an ally will be respected and included without question in our program.
 International visitors to Uganda are subject to its laws, and so interns will need to make safe choices regarding their behaviors while in Uganda.
 If you have any further questions or concerns, our Executive Director, who lives in Uganda, is happy to talk with you.
 You can contact her at leslie (at) ugandavillageproject.org.

 What kind of emergency response plan does UVP have in case things escalate while interns are in-country?